-Casey Fiesler is an assistant professor in the Department of Information Science (and Computer Science, by courtesy) at the University of Colorado Boulder.
-Armed with a PhD in Human-Centered Computing from Georgia Tech and a JD from Vanderbilt Law School, she primarily researches law, social computing, fan communities, and ethics. [curriculum vitae]
+Casey Fiesler is an associate professor in the Department of Information Science (and Computer Science, by courtesy) at the University of Colorado Boulder.
+Armed with a PhD in Human-Centered Computing from Georgia Tech and a JD from Vanderbilt Law School, she primarily researches social computing, ethics, law, and fan communities (occasionally all at the same time). [curriculum vitae]

 If you’re looking for my Computer Engineer Barbie remix, here!

 For an overview of my tech ethics-related research, here!

 For an overview of my fandom-related research, here!

 For stuff you saw on social media including tech ethics book recommendations, here!

 11.02.22 In the days following Elon Musk’s purchase of Twitter, I wrote for The Conversation about social media platform migrations, was interviewed for CU Boulder Today, and my research about platform migration was covered in The Atlantic, Inside Higher Ed, and Science.
 (Also, I’m on Mastodon now!)